Chloe has been researching magic, spirits, supernatural beings, and supernatural powers for nearly 20 years.

 - Use sigils.
 A sigil is a symbol that represents a word or emotion.
 You can draw sigils for health, happiness, longevity, or whatever on food containers.

 - Say prayers over your food, or ask deities to bless it for you.
 You can easily do this while the food is cooking.
-If you don't use deities you can focus on a specific intention or energy flowing into the food as you cook it.
+If you don't use deities, you can focus on a specific intention or energy flowing into the food as you cook it.

 - Use herbs.
 Keep your herbal correspondences in mind when adding herbs to food, but also keep in mind if they actually work with the dish you're creating.

-- Use herb infused oils.
+- Use herb-infused oils.
 You can make these yourself.
 They add a little extra magic and flavor to your regular foods.

 If you're cooking with magic and intention, then you should eat the same way.
 Sit down at a table to eat.
 Put down your phone and turn off the tv.
 Focus on your food and really taste it.
 Think about the nutrients it is bringing to your body to give you energy.

 Many magical paths believe the universe directly influences our lives.
-So if you like to read your horoscope, pay attention to moon phases, or enjoy eclipses then you should definitely add astronomy to your list of hobbies.
+So if you like to read your horoscope, pay attention to moon phases, or enjoy eclipses, then you should definitely add astronomy to your list of hobbies.

 Learn to identify the stars and constellations that make up the signs of the zodiac.
-This is especially important if you want to dive deeper in to sun signs, moon signs, and rising signs.
+This is especially important if you want to dive deeper into sun signs, moon signs, and rising signs.
 You'll need the exact time and date of your birth to find out exactly how the sky looked as you were born.

-We see the direct effects of the moon on Earth's tides but the moon can also affect people (we are mostly water after all).
+We see the direct effects of the moon on Earth's tides, but the moon can also affect people (we are mostly water, after all).
 Harness the energy of the new moon to clean the slate and start fresh, or utilize the full moon's energy to give an extra push on a project you're working toward.

 Solar and lunar eclipses lend great power to magical workings.

 Minerals are the building blocks of all your favorite rocks, crystals, and gems.
 Some people collect crystals for their healing properties, but many more collect them for their beauty.
-These minerals are organized and classified based on several factors such as hardness, lustre, color, cleavage, and few others.
+These minerals are organized and classified based on several factors such as hardness, lustre, color, cleavage, and a few others.

 The study of minerals will make your crystal identification much easier.
-You'll also be able to tell if a stone is real, or if it's just colored glass or plastic.
+You'll also be able to tell if a stone is real or if it's just colored glass or plastic.

-If you're looking to collect crystals and other cool rocks I recommend a rock shop over the occult shop.
-The prices are significantly better (no witchy markup) and the rocks are much more likely to be legit.
+If you're looking to collect crystals and other cool rocks, I recommend a rock shop over the occult shop.
+The prices are significantly better (no witchy markup), and the rocks are much more likely to be legit.

 Birds have been revered as gods since ancient Egypt.
-They are often seen as messengers, but can also symbolize many other things.
+They are often seen as messengers but can also symbolize many other things.
 Depending on where you live and the local culture, some birds have a positive image and some a negative one.

 Birdwatching is an easy hobby that requires no tools other than your own eyes.
-If you don't have any birds near your home you can always find some in a local park.
+If you don't have any birds near your home, you can always find some in a local park.

 You can put food out for birds to attract them.
 Just make sure to choose something that they can digest.
 Look in the garden section at your local retailer for wild bird food.